sobomax/freebsd14_vendor/README.md

 etc		Template files for /etc.

-gnu		Various commands and libraries under the GNU Public License.
+gnu		Commands and libraries under the GNU General Public License
+		(GPL) or Lesser General Public License (LGPL).
 Please see gnu/COPYING* for more information.

 include		System include files.